ahmadsb/final-project-B.Sc-Android-App/README.md

 # final-project-B.Sc-Android-App
-an application to tech English without a teacher.
+an Android application to tech English without a teacher.